Last Updated on September 6, 2021 by Carla Jonas

 Characteristics and Uses: Tourmaline is widely used in jewelry making, with the red and the green varieties being the most popular choices.
 The mineral is also used in small sculptures and decorative items used in the home.
 The birthstones of October are also a top favorite for mineral specimen collectors.

 Benefits: Believed to boost creativity, Tourmaline has been used as a talisman in a wide range of creative professions, from writers to composers to spiritual guides.
-Tourmaline comes with an impressive range of physical benefits as well, from promoting detoxification to improving circulation and helping eliminate toxic metals.
+Tourmaline comes with an impressive range of physical benefits as well, These include detoxification, improving circulation and helping eliminate toxic metals.

 Price: The price range is usually around $400 to $1,000 a carat for high quality gems.